cloudquery/cloudquery/website/pages/docs/developers/running-locally.md

 > `1:16PM INF Source plugin server listening address=127.0.0.1:7778`

-After the plugins are running, you can tell the CLI to connect to them by setting the `registry` to `grpc` and the `path` to the listen address of the plugin:
+After the plugin is running, you can tell the CLI to connect to it by setting the `registry` to `grpc` and the `path` to the listen address of the plugin:

 ```yaml
 kind: source